 Welcome to the start of a great new school year at Shelley Elementary School.
 Our teachers have been hard at work this summer-collaborating, planning, developing and preparing curriculum.
-As the new year begins, I am confident that you will find our faculty and staff CHEERING STUDENTS ON to a great year of learning and growth!
+As the new year begins, I am confident that you will find our faculty and staff excited to lead our students to become CHAMPIONS of LEARNING!

-I must express my gratitude to everyone for the excellent 2010-2011 school year that we just completed.
+I must express my gratitude to everyone for an excellent 2011-2012 school year that we just completed.
 I truly appreciate the support of the PTA and the School Community Council, along with all of our parents, students, faculty and staff.
-The people who are a part of the Shelley Elementary School Community are amazing in so many ways!
-Thank you for willingly giving of your time through countless hours of volunteer service, and for your kind-hearted and generous support of our fund-raisers and humanitarian efforts.
+The people who are part of the Shelley Elementary School Community are amazing in so many ways!
+Thank you for your willingness to give of your time through countless hours of volunteer service, and for your kind-hearted and generous support of our fund-raisers and humanitarian efforts.